Is God Sadistic?

 of the recipients.

-I don't need to go through the humanist's accusations and justify God's commands.
+The humanists’ attack on God and the Bible continues with more accusations of cruelty.
+My response to this accusation could be very short.
+I do not need to go through every humanist accusation and justify what God has commanded.
 He is God, and what He says and does is always right and good.
-He may not always explain what He is doing, but we can know for sure that it is always right and good, even if we don't understand.
+He may not always explain what He is doing, but we can know for sure that it is always right and good, even if we do not understand.

-So why go through answering all of the humanist's accusations and false claims?
-Because this is a good way to study scripture and learn about the consistent, unchanging character of God.
-It provides a framework for investigating and learning about aspects of God's character I never would have studied otherwise.
-So, at least for me, this isn't about refuting humanists, it's about God, and learning more about our creator and His will for us.
+So why bother answering all of the humanist's accusations and false claims?
+Because everyone needs to know there are answers, and for Christians this is a good way to study scripture and learn about the consistent, unchanging character of God.
+It provides a framework for investigating and learning about aspects of God's character we might otherwise never study.

-But first, an important question.
-How do humanists determine that something is good or evil?
-How do they know a punishment is "grossly disproportionate" or is completely just?
+How do humanists determine whether someone is good or evil?
+How do they know whether a punishment is "grossly disproportionate" or is completely just?
 What is the source of their standards?
-If you are going to make a judgment, there must be a standard used to define that judgment.

 The 8th Amendment